realitytracing/Reality-Tracing-WIP/artifact-analyzed/moral-panics-floaty-critics-and-the-flattening-of-error.md

 - Organizers
 - Participants

-Their responses alter salience distributions.
+Their speech alters salience.

+Their amplification redistributes attention.

+Their framing influences perceived inevitability.

 To model a system while excluding oneself is a locality error.

-No observer in human systems is external.
+This artifact must therefore apply the same constraint to itself.

+We are not observers of runaway dynamics from outside.

+We are partial inputs into them.

 ---

 ## Panic as a Mode of Failure

-Moral panic is itself a failure mode.
+Moral panic can function as a failure mode when:

-It arises when:

-- Positive feedback is modeled.
+- Positive feedback is modeled
-- Negative feedback is omitted.
+- Negative feedback is omitted
-- Human friction is flattened.
+- Human adaptation is flattened
-- Constraint language is replaced by escalating abstraction.
+- Constraint language is replaced with escalating abstraction

-But panic also has a function.
+However, panic also performs a signaling function.

-It signals perceived risk.

-It draws attention to possible runaway.
+It draws attention to perceived risk.

-Talking about problems is not the problem.

-Silence increases runaway risk.
+Silence does not reduce runaway risk.

+The problem is not alarm.

+The problem is projection without constraint accounting.

-The issue is not whether we speak.
+The question is not whether we speak.

-It is **how we model while speaking**.
+It is how we model while speaking.

 ---

 ## Embedded Critique

-Effective critique does not require announcing:
+Effective critique does not require ritual declarations of embeddedness.

-> “I am embedded.”

-It requires acting as if:
+It requires modeling as if:

-- You and I are part of the system.
-- Our speech alters salience.
+- Speech changes salience distributions
+- Attention shifts alter system dynamics
-- Our restraint alters momentum.
+- Refusal to amplify alters momentum
-- Our choices influence feedback loops.
+- Personal behavior contributes to feedback

-We are not spectators of runaway dynamics.

-We are partial inputs into them.

-Speaking about a loop is itself friction.
+Speaking about a loop is itself a loop input.

-Refusing to amplify certain patterns is friction.
+Refusing to amplify certain narratives is friction.

-Acting differently than the loop demands is friction.
+Changing local behavior is friction.

+Embedded critique acknowledges that modeling changes the modeled.

 ---